Zestminds

 Creating a reliable Laravel development environment has always been harder than it sounds.
-Different PHP versions, inconsistent Nginx setups, mismatched database drivers—every developer ends up with their own flavor of "local setup."
-And when something breaks, the default answer is:
+Different PHP versions, inconsistent Nginx setups, mismatched database drivers, and OS-specific quirks can make every developer's machine behave slightly differently.

 "But… it works on my machine."